 Description: Cream to light beige solid when cold, translucent liquid when heated; mild nutty smell, characteristic to virgin shea butter

 Shea butter, what more can be said about shea?
 You can use it to cook with, you can use it on your skin, you can use it on your pets, you can put it in your edibles, you can use it in your hair, it makes great soap….so many uses for shea butter.

-Organic shea butter is very thick, even when it is heated it is a heavier weight butter.
-Organic shea butter products retain their texture and skin hydration very well as it is said that shea is about 60% fat.
-This makes organic shea butter an excellent ingredient for creating soap bars and for creating body moisturizers.
+Organic unrefined shea butter is very thick; even when it is heated, it is a heavier weight butter.
+Organic shea butter products retain their texture and hydrate skin very well, as it is said that shea is about 60% fat.
+This makes organic unrefined shea butter an excellent ingredient for creating soap bars and body moisturizers.

 Organic shea butter does offer a natural UV protection level of about 6.
 It is not an FDA regulated sunscreen, but it can be incorporated into skin care and face care products that are designed to help naturally protect again sun damage.

 Organic shea butter is rich in oleic, stearic, palmitic, and linolenic acids.
 This means that it is exceptional at hydrating damaged skin and helping skin to boost its natural collagen production.
 It also means that it helps to fight that natural imbalance of fatty acids in acne prone skin.

 Consider using either refined white or organic natural shea butter in a lotion bar, body lotion, body butter, foot cream, acne face moisturizer, hair balm, hair relaxant, scalp treatment, cuticle butter, lip balm, diaper balm, sun protection cream and so much more.